 Harvest olives to make olive oil

-You probably know that this ingredient is a must in Mediterranean cuisine, and Catalonia is a producer of top-quality olive oil.
-October and November are the months to harvest the olives and get them ready to be turned into this gold liquid we very much love.
 If you want to know how the process works, taste some oil varieties and spend a day living the harvest first-hand, why not join a harvest tour?

 Spend a terrific day in PortAventura

-An amusement park is a plan we wouldn’t miss but if on top it’s transformed into a spooky and gloomy place, it’s a must!
-Port Aventura is the most visited theme park in Spain and the sixth most visited theme park in Europe.
-From mid-September to mid-November, the parked dresses up with Halloween-themed decorations, shows and attractions.
-Ready for a frightfully good time?
+An amusement park is a plan we wouldn’t miss, but if, on top, it’s transformed into a spooky and gloomy place, it’s a must!
+Port Aventura is Spain’s most visited theme park and Europe’s sixth most visited one.

 See (and hear) the red deers rut during La Brama

-From mid-September to mid-October, a curious and magnificent show of nature takes place in the Pre-Pyrenean area.
 During this period, it’s when the deer are in the rutting season.
 Stags are flooded with testosterone and adrenaline and roar loudly (especially at dusk and dawn) to attract females.
 Hearing them and hiding in the woods to spot them is an incredible wildlife experience!

 Taste wine at a grape harvest festival

-Besides harvesting rice and olives, October is also the time to harvest wine.
-Catalonia’s annual grape harvest season is known as the verema.
-Grape harvest festivals (festes de la verema) are celebrated across the country.
+Catalonia’s annual grape harvest season is known as the verema, and grape harvest festivals (festes de la verema) are celebrated across the country.

-Celebrate La Castanyada (31st October)
+Celebrate La Castanyada (31st Oct)

 In Catalonia, on the evening of the 31st of October, we celebrate La Castanyada (the chestnut party) instead of Halloween.
-People gather together and eat chestnuts, sweet potatoes, and panellets, the culinary stars of La Castanyada.

 Other cool plans to do in Catalonia in October

-- A coastal hike in the Costa Brava: October is an excellent month to enjoy the beach, as there are fewer people, but the weather is still good.
+- A coastal hike in Costa Brava: October is an excellent month to enjoy the beach, as there are fewer people, but the weather is still good.
 Grab your boots and hike a part of the coastal path Camí de Ronda, for example, from Palamós to Calella or Tossa de Mar.

 Have you travelled to Catalonia in October?
 Do you think it was a good time to discover the region?